Hatem-Esherbiny/Netflix-Data-Analysis/README.md

 Data Exploration: Understanding the dataset through various exploratory data analysis techniques.

-Insights Generation: Extracting valuable insights such as the most popular genres, countries producing the most content, and trends over the years.

 SQL Analysis: Utilizing SQL queries to perform detailed analysis and extract meaningful information from the dataset.

 Dataset

 The dataset contains the following columns:

 showid: Unique identifier for each show.